Hypercorrection (psychology)

-Hypercorrection is the higher likelihood of correcting a general knowledge error when originally certain that the information they understand is accurate as opposed to unsure of the information.
-The phenomenon suggests that once a general knowledge information is confidently misremembered by someone and the person learns the right version after their initial response is corrected, their likelihood of remembering this piece of information will be higher than someone who was unsure of their initial answer.
-It refers to the finding that when given corrective feedback, errors that are committed with high confidence are easier to correct than low confidence errors.
+Hypercorrection is the higher likelihood of correcting a general knowledge error when originally certain that their information is accurate, as opposed to being unsure of it.
+The phenomenon suggests that once general knowledge information is confidently misremembered by someone and the person learns the right version after their initial response is corrected, their likelihood of remembering this piece of information will be higher than that of someone who was unsure of their initial answer.
+It refers to the finding that when given corrective feedback, errors that are committed with high confidence are easier to correct than low-confidence errors.

 For example, a student taking a test on state capitals is certain that Pittsburgh is the capital of Pennsylvania.
 When the test is returned, the answer has been corrected to Harrisburg.
-Shocked that the answer was incorrect, the student is more likely to make sure to remember the correct answer than the student who was originally unsure about the answer.
+Shocked that the answer was incorrect, the student is more likely to remember the correct answer than a student who was originally unsure.

 The hypercorrection effect explores whether making mistakes early on in the learning process can be beneficial to the learner and their encoding of the material.

 History

 The pattern was named "hypercorrection" by psychologists Janet Metcalfe and Brady Butterfield of Columbia University in 2001.
 However, it was originally noticed by Raymond W. Kulhavy (1977), who wrote an educational review focusing on students and the correction process.
 Kulhavy discovered that those students who had confidently answered incorrectly on tests or other modes of examination such as homework, when corrected, were much more likely to remember the material on later tests.

-In a study by the same researchers in 2006, Metcalfe and Butterfield, hypercorrection effect and its implications are further examined.
+In a study by the same researchers in 2006, Metcalfe and Butterfield, the hypercorrection effect and its implications were further examined.
 Beginning with the presupposition that an error committed with high confidence would require a great deal of effort to overwrite, the researchers concluded that errors committed with a great deal of confidence were among the easiest errors to correct.